 We are here to help you navigate this uncomfortable situation with tact and ease.
 Our lawyers will contact the agent of the homeowners policy.
 Once the extent of your child’s injuries are known, we will file a claim and handle everything.
 Only in a situation where an insurance company refuses a settlement and does not offer a reasonable benefit will the case go to court.

 Our attorneys will try and make sure that you stay friends with your neighbours through this process.
 Our accident lawyers have decades of experience handling homeowner’s claims and winning appropriate settlements for our clients.
 We know how difficult it is to think about suing your neighbour, but our injury lawyers will make sure the process is as friendly as possible.

-Lack of proper supervision is a claim we file far too often here at the Law Offices of Joel J. Kofsky.
+Lack of proper supervision is a claim we file far too often here at Philly Injury Lawyer.
 When a child is hurt because of lack of proper supervision, it can leave the parents with a tremendous amount in medical bills, stress, and worry.
 Our injury lawyers will help your family get the benefits you need for your hurt child.

-At The Law Offices of Joel J. Kofsky want to help you and your family through the process of filing and winning your case.
+At Philly Injury Lawyer want to help you and your family through the process of filing and winning your case.
 Playground injuries your children suffer can be some of the most stressful experiences of your life.
 Seeing your child in pain is very hard, and when their injury has happened at a public playground, school, or childcare center, it isn’t always easy to know what to do.
 Our law offices will work with the insurance companies and the responsible parties to make sure your child receives the best medical care available.